salcido/discogs-tampermonkey-scripts/README.md

 # discogs-tampermonkey-scripts
-Random [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) Scripts I've written for users asking for features that aren't available in Discogs Enhancer.
+Various [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) Scripts I've written for users asking for features that aren't available in Discogs Enhancer.

 ### How to use them